 - Rehost (Lift & Shift)

 - Repurchase (Drop & Shop)

 Successful migration may not be possible if there’s not enough knowledge and skills to handle it properly.
-If you don’t have qualified specialists in your team, you should consider outsourcing the process.
+If you don’t have qualified specialists on your team, you should consider outsourcing the process.

-We asked this question to one of DevOps Engineers, Marcin Szremski:
+We asked this question to one of the DevOps Engineers, Marcin Szremski: